Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 ```
 </details>

-✅ Build a `nested` query to find all restaurants that are open on a `monday` and group / count them by the opening hours.
+✅ Build a `nested` query to find all restaurants that are open on a `monday` and list the available opening hours.

 <details>
 <summary>Possible solution</summary>